Slow Cooker Potato Soup

 The keywords, of course, being slow cooker.

 But I tested out a few different slow cooker approaches and finally figured out one that I think we’re all going to love.
-Just like my classic potato soup recipe, this one is super rich and creamy (but made lighter without heavy cream – yay!), it requires less than 20 minutes of prep time (mostly just chopping those potatoes), and it’s wonderfully comforting and delicious.
+Just like my classic potato soup recipe, this one is super rich and creamy (but made a tiny bit lighter without heavy cream – yay!), it requires less than 20 minutes of prep time (mostly just chopping those potatoes), and it’s wonderfully comforting and delicious.
 But unlike my classic potato soup recipe, your crock pot gets to be the one to slow cook this soup to perfection.

 Alright, let’s do this.